julightzhong10/pyoracc/README.md

     $ pyoracc -i ./pyoracc/test/data -f cdli

-To enable segmentation (will be fast), use switch -s/--segment:
+To disable segmentation (will be slow) and to run on whole, use switch -w/--whole:

-    $ pyoracc -i ./pyoracc/test/data -f cdli -s
+    $ pyoracc -i ./pyoracc/test/data -f cdli -w

 To see the console messages of the tool, use --verbose switch